 Returns are of growth option.
+The returns for the respective periods are provided as on Last business day of March 2023.
 Returns above 1 year are Compounded Annualized.
 Standard benchmark is prescribed by SEBI and is used for comparison purposes.
 Different plans shall have a different expense structure.
-The performance details provided herein are of other than Direct plan.
+The performance details provided herein are of Regular plan.